madfcat/corsearch-assignment/README.md

 - Add filtering by speed, stops, walking distance, CO2 emission
 - I could've used radix ui or other headless component library but for now I will just use vanilla HTML/SCSS/TS as much as I can.
 - Leaflet map responsiveness almost made me end up in ugly hacky ResizeObservers solution.
 But I have managed it with styles.
+- Instant transport filter
+- Filter, search and reverse route debounce

 ### Idea

 - Make possible to create a route
 - Analyse the route through the date, when it will be the fastest to get form one point to other point during 24h
 -

+### Improvements that can be done

+- Adding authorization for frontend - backend communications to secure the backend from third party request abuse